Learning Actionable Counterfactual Explanations in Large State Spaces: Evaluation and Comparative Analysis Metrics: Supplemental Details

 where \(P\) is the CFE taken and \(\mathbf{x}'\) is the resultant agent state after taking the CFE from \(\mathbf{x}\), which is the initial agent state.
 Ideally high improvement (less proximate), that is, \(\mathbf{x}'\) more distant from \(\mathbf{x}\) is preferred.

-\textbf{Difference in average number of features modified.} The metric \(\delta_{\textrm{features}}(\cdot,\cdot)\) (Equation~\ref{eq:features_change}) quantifies the difference in the average number features modified when an agent executes a low-level CFE versus an hl-continuous or hl-discrete CFE.
+\textbf{Difference in number of features modified.} The metric \(\delta_{\textrm{features}}(\cdot,\cdot)\) (Equation~\ref{eq:features_change}) quantifies the difference in the number features modified when an agent executes a low-level CFE versus an hl-continuous or hl-discrete CFE.

 Here, \(P\) and \(Q\) represent the low-level CFE and the hl-continuous or hl-discrete CFE, respectively, while \(P_{\textrm{features}}\) and \(Q_{\textrm{features}}\) denote the number of features modified when executing each.